-Furthermore, It is often not possible to make a firm diagnosis of our doshic type in this day and age from a dosha tests or questionnaires because of the number of unnatural things that we are exposed to on a daily basis that are altering our dosha type or allowing all the doshas to go out of balance.
+It is sometimes not possible to make a firm diagnosis of our doshic type in this day and age from a simple dosha tests or questionnaires because of the number of unnatural things that we are exposed to on a daily basis that are altering our constitutional dosha type or allowing all the doshas to go out of balance.
 For example, most pharmaceutical drugs and even over the counter herbal medicines will generally increase Vata, Xenobiotics and environmental toxins will generally increase Pitta, and our sedentary lifestyle will increase Kapha, regardless of our natural doshic constitution.
-A deep pulse analysis by an expert Ayurvedic physician as well as medical astrology are two more effective ways to understand our constitutional doshic variations.
+A deep pulse analysis by an expert Ayurvedic physician as well as Medical Astrology are two more effective ways to understand our constitutional doshic variations.
+Medical Astrology is particularly accurate as it reveals our genetic predispositions.
+The planet periods of Vedic Astrology are also very effective in revealing the current dosha dominating our mental constitution.

-So instead of getting bogged down by your dosha type try to incorporate the awareness of the doshas and the elements into your daily routine and lifestyle in a more natural way.
-See the elements and doshas at play around you and how they influence the world and in your mind and work towards equilibrium on a daily basis.
-The most important premise of Ayurveda is that "like increases like? - ie fire increases fire, air fuels it further and the opposite water element calms the fire.
+So instead of focusing on trying to figure out your dosha type try to incorporate the awareness of the doshas and the elements into your daily routine and lifestyle in a more natural way.
+See the elements and doshas at play around you and how they influence the world and in influence your mind and work towards equilibrium of all the elements on a daily basis.
+The most important premise of Ayurveda is that "like increases like” - in other words fire increases fire (pitta), air (vata) fuels it further and only the opposite water element (kapha) can calm the fire (pitta).

 Below are some general guidelines to help you see how the doshas are manifesting in your unique constitution.